mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 [ISAE 3000](http://www.ifac.org/publications-resources/international-standard-assurance-engagements-isae-3000-revised-assurance-enga) and [ISAE 3402](http://isae3402.com/ISAE3402_overview.html) are international assurance standards on controls at a service organization.
 Mendix holds an ISAE 3000 Type II and an ISAE 3402 Type II report, which discloses how Mendix security controls have been managed over the past year.

-### 2.3 SOC 1 Type II & SOC 2 Type II & SOC 3 Type II Assurance Reports
+### 2.3 SOC 1 Type II, SOC 2 Type II & SOC 3 Type II Assurance Reports

 [SOC 1](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc1report.html), [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html), and [SOC 3](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc3report.html) are American assurance standards on controls at a service organization.
 Mendix holds an SOC 1 Type II report, SOC 2 Type II report, and SOC 3 Type II report disclosing how Mendix security controls have been managed over the past year.

 ### 2.4 PCI DSS Level 1 Service Provider Attestation of Compliance

-Mendix is certified to be compliant with the [PCI DSS](https://www.pcisecuritystandards.org/document_library) standard as Level 1 Service Provider which is the highest certification a service provider can get.
+Mendix is certified to be compliant with the [PCI DSS](https://www.pcisecuritystandards.org/document_library) standard as a Level 1 Service Provider, which is the highest certification a service provider can get.

 ### 2.5 CSA STAR Certification